History

 The Sibley House Historic Site (1357 Sibley Memorial Highway; 651.452.1596) pays homage to the fur trade era by preserving the old trading post and private residences from that era, including Sibley’s home.

-High above the confluence of the Mississippi and Minnesota Rivers, Oheyawahi (“a hill much visited”) or more recently Wotakuye Paha (“the hill of all the relatives”), is a hilltop where native peoples—Dakota, Ojibwe, and Iowa—assembled for ceremonies that celebrated life and marked death.
+High above the confluence of the Mississippi and Minnesota Rivers, Oheyawahi (a hill much visited), is a place where native peoples—Dakota, Ojibwe, and Ioway—assembled for ceremonies that celebrated life and marked death.
 In 1851, the Dakota signed a treaty at this site that ceded much of their land west of the Mississippi River.
-Today, the spot is called Pilot Knob (2100 Pilot Knob Rd.) and is protected land, an action that was motivated by a plan announced in 2002 to build 157 townhouses on the site.
+Today, the spot is known also as Pilot Knob (2044 Pilot Knob Rd.) and is a preserve with great views where oak savanna restoration is progressing nicely.

 The Mississippi National River and Recreation (651.290.4160) runs for 72 miles through the Twin Cities.
 While the National Park Service owns very little land along the corridor, it has many programs to help connect people to the river.
 Visit their website for a complete listing of places to enjoy the river.